Through The Fibro Fog

 Notes

 • Prepare the asparagus so you don't use the woody fibrous end.
-See the recipe steps in the post for more details.
+Snap the asparagus and use the end with the flower, discarding the woody end.

 • Adjust the amount of herbs and garlic to preference.
 This sauce has quite a subtle taste, so increase quantities if you like more garlic.

-• Reserve the pasta water and add to the sauce if it seems too dry or you prefer a less thick consistency.
+• Reserve the pasta water and add to the sauce if it seems too dry or you prefer a thinner consistency.

 • Swap out the pasta for a gluten free alternative pasta if required.